Core Model

 • "We make decent money and it still feels tight."

-The squeeze is mostly the big monthly anchors: housing, healthcare, childcare, education/debt, transportation, plus the everything else that has to fit around them.
+The main source of the squeeze comes from the big monthly anchors: housing, healthcare, childcare, education/debt, transportation, plus the everything else that has to fit around them.

 2) Insecurity